French Style California Wines

 Our personal goal is to make French style wines with the power of high-quality California fruit that, by design, do not need to be aged but will actually continue to improve for seven to ten years as their flavor profiles mature.
 The terroir gives us the grapes and it is up to the winemaker, working in both the vineyard and winery, to determine the style of the wine.

-In our vineyards we are growing French grape varieties that are producing full-flavored California fruit capable of producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
+In our vineyards we are growing French grape varieties with full-flavored California fruit producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
 French vignerons refer to these contributing factors collectively as terroir.

-To manage this varietal/terroir aspect as perfectly as possible we farm and manage over a dozen different vineyard sites incorporating more than forty vineyard blocks planted with twenty-four varietals.
-This ensures the correct variety is grown in the correct place in the correct way.
+To manage this varietal/terroir aspect as perfectly as possible we farm and manage over a dozen different vineyard sites incorporating more than forty vineyard blocks each planted to ensure the correct variety is grown in the correct place in the correct way.

 Each vineyard block is designed to be separately and individually managed.
 This includes individual trellis system, cover crop, irrigation, canopy management, fruit yield and harvest time.
 Each block is designed to produce a grape yield of two to three tons per acre for a total of five tons per block of ultra-premium fruit.
 Each block is harvested separately, at night, by hand, at exactly the right degree of ripeness and transported to the winery before the sun can heat the grapes.

 In the winery for red wines we use 5-ton, open-top, temperature controlled stainless steel fermenting tanks.
 Here the grapes are handled gently taking great care not to comprise the fruit quality that has taken nine months to mature.
 Whole clusters are added to the fermentation tanks and allowed to rest at low temperature for up to ten days of pre-fermentation maceration, referred to as cold-soak.
-Ever so slowly the clear juice absorbs the phenolic compounds and color from the skins, after which time the temperature is raised to promote the fermentation process to begin.
+Ever so slowly the clear juice absorbs the phenolic compounds and color from the skins, after which time the temperature is raised to begin fermentation.

 Fermentation is maintained over approximately eight days during which the skins and seeds are carried to the top of the tank by the carbon dioxide gas produced by the action of the yeast consuming the grape sugar and converting it to alcohol.
 To allow the yeast the oxygen it needs the cap of skins and seeds is broken by a process called punching-down at a frequency which is gradually reduced as the sugar level in the tank is reduced.